-Internal quality control (QC) samples were analyzed by DataChem to indicate whether or not the samples were analyzed properly.
+Internal quality control (QC) samples will be analyzed by DataChem to indicate whether or not the samples were analyzed properly.
 A summary of QC samples include: initial calibration, continuing calibration verification, and analysis of known samples.
-This data was reviewed by ORNL as part of the data validation process.
-No discrepancies were noted in the data validation records.
+This data will be reviewed by ORNL as part of the data validation process.
+Discrepancies will be noted in the data validation records.